zoolanders/documentation/src/essentials-for-yootheme-pro/forms/configuration.md

 - **Duplicated Google reCaptcha element**: indicates that the Form Area has two or more Google reCaptcha elements while only one is allowed.
 - **Google reCaptcha has no keys set**: indicates that the Google reCaptcha element is present in the Form Area, but has not secret keys set.

-## Fields Tag Replacement
+## Submission Data Placeholders

-Field Tags are used across the configuration as reference to form fields data.
-The field name is used as tag which will be **replaced by the submitted data** during submission.
-Eg. a Textarea field with a name _comment_ would be referenced as `{comment}`.
+Submission Data Placeholders are used across the configuration as reference to form submission data.
+Any field control can be referenced with a placeholder, e.g. `{name}`, which will be **replaced** during the submission with the related submitted data.

 The list of accepted field names can be reviewed on the fly by clicking on the _available fields_ link on the description of the fields supporting this feature.